Andresa Correa

 Andresa Corrêa is a Brazilian Jiu Jitsu (BJJ) 3x black belt Brazilian Jiu Jitsu World Championship champion and 3x black belt World Nogi Brazilian Jiu-Jitsu Championship champion.
 She is one of a select few athletes to have won each of the major Gi Championships on more than one occasion: World Championship x3, European Open Championship x2, Pan Jiu-Jitsu Championship x2 and Brazilian Nationals Championship x4.

-Andresa had an outstanding 2016 season coming very close to winning Jiu Jitsu's "Grand Slam" of gold medals in her category and the absolute at all of the prior mentioned major Gi Championships.
-She missed out narrowly by winning her category but coming third in the absolute at the 2016 World Championship.
+In the 2016 season, Corrêa won her category and came third in the absolute at the 2016 World Championship.
 That year she also won a gold medal in the World Nogi championship.

 Andresa began training in 1996 at Mestre Carlos Rollyson's academy in Bragança Paulista.
 She moved to the Alliance Jiu Jitsu academy in São Paulo in 2010 to train under Mestre Fabio Gurgel.